mullvad/mullvadvpn-app/README.md

    WireGuard on Linux.

 * `TALPID_DNS_CACHE_POLICY` - On Windows, this changes how DNS is configured:
-  * `1`: The default.
-This sets a global list of DNS servers that `dnscache` will use instead of the servers specified on each interface.
+  * `0`: The default.
+Only set DNS servers on the tunnel interface, excepting local addresses.
-  * `0`: Only set DNS servers on the tunnel interface.
-This will misbehave if local custom DNS servers are used.
+  * `1`: This sets a global list of DNS servers that `dnscache` will use instead of the servers specified on each interface.
 * `TALPID_DISABLE_OFFLINE_MONITOR` - Forces the daemon to always assume the host is online.